Oil slides as OPEC exports rise, prices end 8 days of gains

-NEW YORK Oil prices tumbled about 4 percent on Wednesday, ending their longest string of daily gains in more than five years, as climbing OPEC exports and a stronger dollar spurred selling.
+NEW YORK (Reuters) - Oil prices tumbled about 4 percent on Wednesday, ending their longest string of daily gains in more than five years, as climbing OPEC exports and a stronger dollar spurred selling.

 Brent crude futures LCOc1 settled down $1.82, or 3.7 percent, at $47.79 a barrel.
 Prices had climbed for eight straight sessions to Monday.